 Geysir Geothermal Area

 As you approach the Great Geysir by car or bus, you will notice steam rising from the ground near the roads.
-The terrain begins to showcase the incredible powers of the Earth until you eventually reach the Haukadalur valley, where most of the geothermal activity is concentrated.
+The terrain begins to showcase the incredible powers of the earth until you eventually reach the Haukadalur valley, where most of the geothermal activity is concentrated.

 A footpath leads you through a landscape dotted with turquoise colored hot pools, oozing clay pots, and furiously steaming fumaroles.
-It’s an impressive site which is also home to two famous geysers: The Great Geysir and Strokkur.
+It’s an impressive site that is also home to two famous geysers: The Great Geysir and Strokkur.

-The Great Geysir is named after the Old Norse verb geysa, which means ‘to gush’.
+The Great Geysir in South Iceland is named after the Old Norse verb geysa, which means ‘to gush’.
 It’s the oldest documented geyser in European literature and is thought to have formed in the 13th century after a strong earthquake hit the Haukadalur valley and at the same time as the big eruption of Mt.
 Hekla.

 Until the 19th century, The Great Geysir would shoot water multiple times a day at extremely high distances.
 In 1845, the spouted water was said to have reached a height of over 170 meters!
 By the early 20th century it only erupted every six-hours and by 1916 the eruptions stopped completely.